staD020/png2prg/readme.md

 ## What is new

-Png2prg 1.8 introduces multiple image optimization techniques to improve pack ratio of output images.
+Png2prg 1.8 introduces multiple image optimization techniques to improve the pack ratio of output images.
 See 'Brute Force Mode and Pack Optimization' below.

 Multicolor charsets of multiple frames is now supported.